Guide to savings accounts

 This depends on your savings goals, your attitude to risk, and your personal preferences.

-Here’s a quick list of the main differences between savings and investments to help you decide:
+Here’s a quick list of the pros and cons and main differences between savings and investments to help you decide:

 Explore: Saving or investing?